REFEREES

 https://www.cjslsoccer.com/referee-fees

-• A team does not show up
+Do NOT collect referee fees if: • A team does not show up

 • The match does not take place for any reason